 Big Ben from London Eye Pod/Capsule

 This 443 Feet (135 m) tall, slow-moving wheel attraction is the largest of its kind in the world.
 At full capacity of it 32 capsules/pods it can accommodate up to 640 visitors in one round.
 The wheel takes 30 mines to complete one revolution.
 This makes it very enjoyable to see the best views in town.
-On a clear day you can see Windsor castle/Eton College from the capsule which is about 25 miles away.
+On a clear day, you can see Windsor castle/Eton College from the capsule which is about 25 miles away.
 The views from the top are mesmerising.
 When the sky is clear and the sun is shining, you can see many places clearly.
 Everything seems to look tiny, and to add the pods move very slowly.
-So you can definitely enjoy some great Birds Eye view of London.
+So you can definitely enjoy some great Bird’s Eye views of London.

-You can book the skip the line london eye tour with us by clicking here.
+You can book the skip-the-line London eye tour with us by clicking here.